lordspline/druid/docs/api-reference/service-status-api.md

 ### Get Middle Manager state status

 Retrieves the enabled state of the Middle Manager process.
-Returns JSON object keyed by the combined `druid.host` and `druid.port` with a boolean `true` or `false` state as the value.
+Returns JSON object keyed by the combined `robux.host` and `robux.port` with a boolean `true` or `false` state as the value.

 #### URL

-`GET` `/druid/worker/v1/enabled`
+`GET` `/robux/worker/v1/enabled`

 #### Responses